Henry Duncan (minister)

 Henry Duncan FRSE (8 October 1774 – 12 February 1846) was a Scottish minister, geologist and social reformer.

 The minister of Ruthwell in Dumfriesshire, he founded the world's first mutual savings bank that would eventually form part of the Trustee Savings Bank.
-He served as Moderator of the General Assembly of the Church of Scotland in 1839.
-At the Disruption has left the Church of Scotland and sided with the Free Church.
+He served as moderator of the General Assembly of the Church of Scotland in 1839.
+At the Disruption of 1843, he left the Church of Scotland and sided with the Free Church.
 He was also a publisher, a philanthropist and an author, writing novels as well as works of science and religion.

 Early life

 Duncan was born in 1774 at Lochrutton, Kirkcudbrightshire, where his father, George Duncan, was minister.
-As a boy he met the poet Robert Burns, who visited Lochrutton Manse.
-Duncan was educated in Dumfries at the Academy.
-After studying for two sessions at St. Andrews University he was sent to Liverpool to begin commercial life, and under the patronage of his relative, Dr. James Currie, the biographer of Robert Burns, his prospects of success were very fair; but his heart was not in business, and he soon left Liverpool to study at Edinburgh and Glasgow for the ministry of the Church of Scotland.
-Whilst in Edinburgh he joined the Speculative Society, and became intimate with the political figures, Francis Horner and Henry Brougham.
+As a boy, he met the poet Robert Burns, who visited Lochrutton Manse.
+Duncan was educated in Dumfries at the Dumfries Academy.

+After studying for two sessions at St. Andrews University he was sent to Liverpool to begin commercial life, and under the patronage of his relative, Dr. James Currie (the biographer of Robert Burns), his prospects of success were very fair; but his heart was not in business, and he soon left Liverpool to study at Edinburgh and Glasgow for the ministry of the Church of Scotland.

+Whilst in Edinburgh he joined The Speculative Society, and became intimate with the political figures, Francis Horner and Henry Brougham.

 Early ministry and works

-In 1798 he was ordained as minister of the Church of Scotland and became Minister at Ruthwell in Dumfriesshire in 1799, where he spent the rest of his life.
+In 1798, he was ordained as minister of the Church of Scotland and became Minister at Ruthwell in Dumfriesshire in 1799, where he spent the rest of his life.
 Duncan from the first was remarkable for the breadth of his views, especially in what concerned the welfare of the people, and the courage and ardour with which he promoted measures not usually thought to be embraced in the minister's rôle.

-In a time of scarcity he brought Indian corn from Liverpool.
-At the time when a French invasion was dreaded he raised a company of volunteers, of which he was the captain.
+In a time of scarcity, he brought Indian corn from Liverpool.
+At the time when a French invasion was dreaded, he raised a company of volunteers, of which he was the captain.

 He published a series of cheap popular tracts, contributing to the series some that were much prized, afterwards collected under the title The Cottage Fireside.
 He originated a newspaper, The Dumfries and Galloway Courier, of which he was editor for seven years.